mstksg/inCode/copy/entries/machines-3.md

 !!!machines/Auto3.hs "laggingSummer ::" machines
 ~~~

 `laggingSummer` is like `summer`, except all of the sums are delayed.
-It
+Every
-*doesn't use its current input* to create the output.
-If the accumulator is
+step, it adds the input to the accumulator...but returns the accumulator
+*before* the addition.
+Sort of like `x++` instead of `++x` in C. If the
-at 10, and it receives a 2, it *outputs 10*, and *updates the accumulator to
+accumulator is at 10, and it receives a 2, it *outputs 10*, and *updates the
-12*.
+accumulator to 12*.
+The key is that it *doesn't need the input* to
+*immediately return that step's output*.

 ~~~haskell
 ghci> testAuto_ laggingSummer [5..10]